 If he only manages to rope one hind foot, the team receives a five-second penalty.
 The time is stopped when both cowboys horses are facing each other.

 In barrel racing, the contestant and her horse enter the arena at full speed.
 As they start the pre-set pattern of three barrels, the horse and rider trigger an electronic eye that starts the clock ticking… dirt flies and hearts pound as rider and horse race against the clock.
 The racer rides a cloverleaf pattern around the three barrels strategically positioned in the arena, and then the pair sprint back out of the arena at full speed, once again tripping the electronic eye and stopping the clock as the Barrel Racer leaves.

 The contestant and her horse can touch or even move the barrels, but the racer receives a five second penalty for each barrel that is actually overturned.
 With the margin of victory measured in hundredths of seconds, knocking over one barrel spells disaster.

-Mutton busting is an event held at rodeos similar to bull riding or bronc riding, in which children ride or race sheep.
+Mutton busting is an exhibition "event" held at rodeos similar to bull riding or bronc riding, in which children ride or race sheep.
 In the event, a sheep is held still, either in a small chute or by an adult handler while a child is placed on top in a riding position.
 Once the child is seated atop the sheep, the sheep is released and usually starts to run in an attempt to get the child off.
 Often small prizes or ribbons are given out to the children who can stay on the longest.
 There are no set rules for mutton busting, no national organization, and most events are organized at the local level.